fandreuz/BisPy/joss-paper/paper.md

 After that we generate the graph, which as we mentioned before is a balanced tree with _branching-factor_=2 and _depth_=3.
-We also create a list of tuples which represents the labeling function which we employed in the example.
+We also create a list of tuples that represents the labeling function which we employed in the example.

 ```python
 >>> graph = nx.balanced_tree(2,3, create_using=nx.DiGraph)